Yonle/openradio/README.md

 ## Documentation
 ### module(options)
-A function to create a new converter.
+A function to create a new broadcaster.
 Return [`stream.Duplex`](https://nodejs.org/api/stream.html#class-streamduplex).

 #### Options
 - `format` The radio audio format.
 Default is `mp3`.